thruthesky/centerx/README.v2.md

   And the banner image must not being shown.
   So, there must a special design(view page) for advertisement.

+- Minimum number of banners
-- When client request banners (to display on the site or app) to server, the server must return with the minimum number of banners like below.
+  When client request banners (to display on the site or app) to server, the server must return with the minimum number of banners like below.
   * Top banner must return at least 2 banners. which means, if there is no banner at all, hard coded banner will be returned.
+    * When there is only 1 category banner,
+        * it will get all the global banners of same country.
+          * For instance, there is 1 global banner of same country, the 1 banner will be returned with category banner. if there are more than 2 banners of same country, then all banners of the same country with category banner.
+              For instance, there are 3 global banners, then the return will be 4.
+        * When there is no global banner of same country, it will look for same category of all country.
+            If there is 1 for same category of all country, then it will return the banner with category banner. if there are 7 banners of same category of all country, then 8 will be returned.
+        * When there is no global banner of same country, and no banner of same category, then it will look for global banner of all country.
+            And it will return minimum of 2 top banners.
+It can be upto the number of banners specified in admin page.
+        * When there is no global banner of same country, no banner of same category of all country, no global banner of all country, then, it will get 1 hard coded banner. so it will return 2 banners.

   * Square banner should return minimum of 4 banners.
   *  - It will collect minimum of 4 banners following the default banner rule.
   *  - But there is no hard coded banner for square banner.
 It means it can return 0 banners. or less than 4 banners if there is no available banners based on the default banner rule.